11 films that were rumoured to be directed by someone else

 The influence that director Robert Altman had over Paul Thomas Anderson can be clearly seen when you put the likes of Nashville and Magnolia side by side.
 Altman was 80 years old and in a frail state when he tackled what would turn out to be his final film, A Prairie Home Companion, and apparently unable to undertake much of the physical side of directing a film.

-Reports around the time of the film's production suggested that Anderson was ultimately brought on board to ghost direct the film.
-Thus, the suggestion was that Altman watched what was happening on monitors and gave out orders, but that Anderson was tackling the hands-on work, and dealing with the actors themselves.
+Reports around the time of the film's production suggested that Anderson was ultimately brought on board to ghost direct the film, but at the very least, he was on set as a back-up.
+Still, the suggestion was that Altman watched what was happening on monitors and gave out orders, but that Anderson was tackling the hands-on work, and dealing with the actors themselves.